Skip to main content

 • Validates required configuration fields for the connector type

-• Performs a real connection probe (TCP for databases, HTTP HEAD for REST/webhook, bucket checks for cloud storage, SDK-specific probes for Databricks and Amazon Kinesis)
+• Performs a real connection probe where one exists (TCP for databases, HTTP HEAD for REST/webhook, bucket checks for cloud storage, SDK-specific probes for Databricks and Amazon Kinesis).
+Not every type has one — see verified below.

-• Updates the connector’s status to "active" (success) or "error" (failure)
+• Updates the connector’s status to "active" (verified success), "unverified" (config valid but no real probe ran), or "error" (failure)

 • Uses a circuit breaker to prevent hammering failed connectors